FDA 101: Dietary Supplements

 - Learn to spot false claims.
 If something sounds too good to be true, it probably is.

-Adverse effects can also be reported to the product's manufacturer or distributor through the address or phone number listed on the product's label.
-Dietary supplement firms are required to forward reports they receive about serious adverse effects to FDA within 15 days.
+Adverse events can also be reported to the product's manufacturer or distributor through the address or phone number listed on the product's label.
+Dietary supplement firms are required to report serious adverse events they receive about their dietary supplements to FDA within 15 days.

 For a general, nonserious complaint or concern about dietary supplements, contact your local FDA Consumer Complaint Coordinator.

 - Information for Consumers on Using Dietary Supplements, FDA

 - Dietary Supplement Fact Sheets, National Institutes of Health